Terre Haute's 1st Hungarian Working Men's Benefit & Death Society was

 parties and wakes.
 To this day, the annual Harvest Dance in October has been one of the lasting traditions.

 Currently, the building is available to rent.
-It has a licensed kitchen, wet bar, stage, central air, and seats over
+It has a licensed kitchen, wet bar, stage, central air, and seats up to

 and recording the history of the organization.
 If you have photographs and stories to share, please contact the lodge.